chesterhow/average-joe/_posts/2018-11-04-prodigal-cafe.md

 ![Prodigal Cafe](/assets/images/prodigal/prodigal-8.jpg)

 Situated in a quiet, peaceful housing estate, Prodigal Cafe makes the perfect place to slow things down and enjoy a moment of calm amid a hectic week.
-Their wonderful service also goes a long way in making customers feel welcomed.
+Their wonderful service also goes a long way in making their customers feel welcomed.

 <div class="info">
   <div class="info__address">